-The log parameters (below) for each timebase also determine the number of records to be included in a report print out if the printing option is used.
+The log parameters (below) also determine the number of records to be included in a report printout if the printing option is used.

-SET Ð ↓ igodellar $igodellar$ units params inputs outputs alarms comms TM/LOG setup test end DATE FORM Clock Date Format The European date format is: dd/mm/yyyy or (Day-Month).
+SET \$ $\blacktriangleright$ ) units params inputs outputs alarms comms $TM/LOG$ setup test end DALE FORM Clock Date Format The European date format is: dd/mm/yyyy or (Day-Month).
 The American date format is: mm/dd/yyyy or (Month-Day).
-Press ▲ or ▼ to select DAY-M or M-DAY CLOCK YEAR The Clock Year defines the current year for the real-time clock.
+Press or to select DAY-M or M-DAY ELOEK YEAR The Clock Year defines the current year for the real-time clock.
 CLOCK M-JAY The Clock M-DAY setting defines the current month and date for the real-time clock.
 This parameter is programmed in Month-Day format for both European and American date formats.
 CLOCK H-MIN The Clock H-MIN setting is the current time in hours and minutes for the real-time clock.
 HOUR L065 Set the number of Hourly Logs to be recorded and to appear on the printed log report.
 The hourly log entry occurs at 00 minutes each hour.
-JAY L065 Set the number of Daily Logs to be recorded and to appear on the printed log report.
+JAX L065 Set the number of Daily Logs to be recorded and to appear on the printed log report.
 The daily log entry occurs at 00 hours and 00 minutes each day.
-MEEK L065 Set the number of Weekly Logs to be recorded and to appear on the printed log report.
+WEEK L065 Set the number of Weekly Logs to be recorded and to appear on the printed log report.
 The weekly log entry occurs at 00 hours and 00 minutes each Monday.
 MONTH L065 Set the number of Monthly Logs to be recorded and to appear on the printed log report.
 The monthly log entry occurs at 00 hours and 00 minutes on the first day of the month.

-SET) ↓ igodiagraph units params inputs outputs alarms comms TM/LOG setup test end YEAR L065 Set the number of Yearly Logs to be recorded and to appear on the printed log report.
+$\blacksquare \qquad \qquad$ $\blacktriangleright$ -> Units params inputs outputs alarms comms TM/LOG setup test end YEAR LOGS Set the number of Yearly Logs to be recorded and to appear on the printed log report.
 The yearly log entry occurs at 00 hours and 00 minutes on the first day of the year.
-RESET L065 Reset the logged data.
+RESET LOGS Reset the logged data.
 You may need to reset (clear) the logged data if you change the time/log settings.
-Press or to select YES, then press the set key.
+Press ▲ or ▼ to select YES, then press the SET key.
 The instrument makes three beeps to confirm the reset command.
 REPORT TYPE The Printer Protocol Report Type determines the nature of the printout from the REPORT PRINT - HOLD.SET prompt in the main menu.
-The following report types available in this instrument are: REP-01 Hourly Logs Report REP-02 Daily Logs ReportREP-03 Weekly Logs Report REP-03 Weekly Logs Report REP-04 Monthly Logs Report • REP-05 Yearly Logs Report • REP-06 Previous Day's 24 Hour Report (0Hr - 23Hr, minimum 48 hourly logs required) Press • or • to select Report Type.
+The following report types available in this instrument are: REP-01 Hourly Logs Report REP-02 Daily Logs Report REP-03 Weekly Logs Report REP-04 Monthly Logs Report REP-05 Yearly Logs Report REP-06 Previous Day's 24 Hour Report (0Hr - 23Hr, minimum 48 hourly logs required) Press ▲ or ▼ to select Report Type.
 PRN TYPE The Printer Protocol Printer Type allows the nature of the printer being used to be specified.
-The following printer types available in this instrument are: • PRN-01 Generic computer printer PRN-02 Generic roll printer (prints first line first) PRN-03 Slip printer TM295 Press or to select Printer Type.
-PRINT RECUM Select whether the accumulated totals are printed in addition to the non-accumulated totals for printer protocol.
+The following printer types available in this instrument are: PRN-01 Generic computer printer PRN-02 Generic roll printer (prints first line first) PRN-03 Slip printer TM295 Press ▲ or ▼ to select Printer Type.
+PRINT RECUM Select whether the accumulated totals are printed in addition to the non- accumulated totals for printer protocol.